Amirsil/Development-Flow-Design/README.md

   - No RBAC flexibility - Development of Operators and Creation of the CR's themselves should be seperated.
 Not all projects should have the same level of authorization

 What this solution tries to achieve:
-  - Developers work on seperate helm charts on feature branches
-  - Developers Reference their service's branch on group's preprod service-set, sync, and check sanity and integration with other projects
-  - Developers open a Merge Request with commits squash and a meaningful name in order to deploy to production
-  - Authorized team member will merge it to `master` branch and the feature branch will be deleted
-  - Group's production service-set in which the service's `master` branch is referenced, will auto-detect changes
-  - Developers will sync their changes to master
+  - Loose coupling between unrelated projects in the same group
+  - Seperate management of unrelated projects with different permissions that are in the same group (e.g. Operator CR's)
-  - For each project, Prod monorepo will always point to specific tags, to own deployment control
+  - For each project, Prod ServiceSet will always point to specific tags (Or `master` for seperated CD), to own deployment control
-  - For each project, Preprod monorepo will point to specific feature branches or to `master`
+  - For each project, Preprod ServiceSet will point to specific feature branches or to `master`

 For this example let's use Management Services, which is a logical group of services that are deployed on management hubs (Previously known as Management Hub Components).